 Check Labeling: Only microwave bowls labeled “microwave safe.”

-Avoid Overheating: Heat in short intervals (1–2 min), stirring between cycles.
+Avoid Overheating: Heat in short intervals, usually 1–2 minutes at a time, stirring between cycles.

-Use Covers: Paper soup bowls with lids trap steam and heat more evenly.
+Use Covers Carefully: Paper soup bowls with lids trap steam and heat more evenly, but lids should be vented or removed unless confirmed microwave-safe.

 Monitor Temperature: Allow a brief standing time to even out heat distribution.

-Inspect Bowls: Discard any with visible damage or warping before use.
+Inspect Bowls: Discard any bowl with visible damage, softening, leakage, odor, or warping before use.

 FAQ